geflx/2d-games-unity/README.md

 I had a lot of fun implementing and testing this game, and had a great feedback from users.
 The main objective is to survive the maximum waves possible, using escape and survivor strategies.
 Developed for Android devices.

-OBS: Characters's sprites are from fans of the anime Naruto.
-Due to copyright settings, only scripts will be available in the repository.
+OBS: Characters's sprites are from Naruto fans (http://www.narutohq.com/sprites.php).

 Features:
 - Parallax Effect on scenario;